 “We preach Christ crucified” — we do not whisper it; “we preach Christ crucified” — we do not whisper it in secret coteries; we do not timidly submit it for subdued discussion in the academic grove; we do not offer it to the hands of exclusive circles — we preach it, we stand out like the town-crier in the public way, and we proclaim it to the common and indiscriminate crowd.

 “We preach Christ crucified,” says Paul, and we are not going to be diverted by the hunger for mere sensation; “we preach Christ crucified,” and we are not going to be disengaged from our high calling, and tempted to submit our Gospel as a piece of subtle and mincing controversy.
 We preach it boldly, definitely — “Christ, and Him crucified.”
-It was the only message for the apostolic day; it is the only Gospel for our own.5
+It was the only message for the apostolic day; it is the only Gospel for our own.
+(69–71)

 Preaching the gospel is less about formulaic answers to life’s questions and more about pointing to the one true Solution.
 The only good news I can rightly declare is God’s good news.
-His message is vastly superior than any message I can come up with on my own.
+His message is vastly superior to any message I can come up with on my own.
 Therefore, as a preacher of the gospel, every time I step into the pulpit I am obliged to announce the fact of the gospel.
 I don’t declare a divine potentiality — something that maybe, possibly happened.
-No, I declare a fact.6 Preaching the gospel of Jesus being made sin in the sinner’s stead isn’t a hypothetical — it’s a fact of history that has already occurred.
-(1 Cor 15:1–4; 2 Cor 5:21) In that way, as a preacher, I function as a “beat reporter” of what God did to save mankind from their sins.
-May I be bold enough to “stand out like the town-crier” and proclaim this good news for every soul.
-And, too, may every pulpit resound with this resoundingly good news.
+No, I declare a fact.
+(You should definitely read Rev. Stephen Tyng’s lecture, “The Object of the Gospel,” pages 214–29, in which he delves into this notion of the fact of the gospel.)

 J. H. Jowett, Apostolic Optimism: And Other Sermons (London: Hodder & Stoughton, 1901).